 Heather has worked in various roles in the voluntary community sector within Walsall and over the wider East and West Midlands regions.
 Her previous roles have included Project Support Worker, Project Support Officer, and Benefits Customer Services and Case Administrator.
 Heather has also actively supported organisations such as the Witness Service and Princes Trust through volunteering roles.
 Heather is really excited to be working within the voluntary sector again, particularly for an organisation with a mission to support a wide range of community organisations in Walsall.

-During her Apprenticeship Katerina is hoping to develop her Business Administration and Customer Service skills and forge a long term career working with communities and local charities.
+During her first year at One Walsall Katerina has completed her Business apprenticeship and is now moving on to business management, she is planning to forge a long term career working with communities and local charities.
 Opting to complete an apprenticeship offers her an opportunity to gain hands on learning with experienced colleagues and play an important role in a small organisation, while gaining a valuable qualification.
 She has worked in various sectors including promotional work and was instrumental in a friend’s business start-up.
 Her upbeat, friendly approach and empathetic nature are a great asset to One Walsall, she enjoys meeting new people and guiding them to opportunities that will best suit their needs.
 As a Walsall resident, Kat is keen to help support more local people to get involved in their community in a positive way.
 She is very family orientated, has a flair for cooking and baking and is a self-professed ‘people feeder’.